Large-Language-Model Enabled Semantic Communication Systems: Introduction

-The rapid development of artificial intelligence, particularly in natural language processing (NLP), continues to drive progress in semantic communication by providing new paradigms.
-LLMs have recently pushed the machine's understanding of human language to new levels.
-For instance, ChatGPT can understand and respond to human language, aligning well with the needs of semantic communication.
-Consequently, applying LLM technology to semantic communication systems is a natural progression, with some initial studies already exploring this integration \cite{guo2023semantic}.
-However, many issues in semantic communication remain unresolved, such as semantic representation and measurement, semantic error correction, and semantic knowledge bases \cite{shi2018semantic}.
+The rapid {evolution} of artificial intelligence, particularly in NLP, continues to drive progress in semantic communication by providing new paradigms.
+LLMs have recently {taken} {machines'} understanding of human language to new levels {\citep{chang2024survey, 11015742}.} For instance, ChatGPT-3.5 can understand and respond to human language, well satisfying the needs of semantic communication. {Therefore}, applying LLM technology to semantic communication systems is a natural progression, with some initial studies already exploring this integration \citep{guo2023semantic}.
+However, many issues in semantic communication remain unresolved, such as semantic representation and measurement, semantic error correction, and semantic knowledge bases~\citep{shi2018semantic}.